 It looks good with a black and gold color scheme and operates well for a price that should be suitable for someone who’s looking to spare some money or buy more than one reel.

-8. Abu Garcia Revo Inshore 60 – The Best Saltwater Reel Under 100
+8. Abu Garcia Revo Inshore 60 - A Lightweight Reel for Saltwater Fishing

 The Abu Garcia Revo Inshore 60 is a very lightweight reel, coming at 14 ounces, which is perfect for inshore fishing and smaller fish.